weaveworks/weave-gitops-docs/docs/getting-started.md

 ![Weave GitOps UI](/img/wego_ui.png)

 From the Application details page you can see the reconciled objects on your cluster, which specific commit was last fetched from Git and which was last deployed onto the cluster.
-The `sync` button allows you to force a reconciliation and bypass the `interval` values. `Delete`
+The `sync` button allows you to force a reconciliation and bypass the `interval` values. `Remove app` will remove from GitHub repository and then the cluster as GitOps reconciliation takes effect.

 You can also see the 10 most recent commits to your application source repository to quickly understand the changes which have occurred, with hyperlinks back to GitHub so you can find more details or revert changes as necessary.

 As you can see, you have successfully deployed the app!

-### 7 - Access the running application
+### 8 - Access the running application

 To access the `podinfo` UI you can set up a port forward into the pod.